MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

         - The certificates exist in the following certificate stores: `Cert:\CurrentUser\My\`, `Cert:\LocalMachine\My`, and `Cert:\LocalMachine\Root`.
     - If the SQL server setup will be modified, remove the SQL server certificates as well.
     - If the ADFS settings will be modified, remove the ADFS certificate as well.
 1. Update configuration files, as needed.
-Refer to the appropriate deployment documentation for [Platform update 12](setup-deploy-on-premises-pu12.md) or for [Platform update 8 or 11](setup-deploy-on-premises-pu8-pu11.md) to properly fill out the fields in the templates:
+Refer to the appropriate deployment documentation for [Platform update 12](setup-deploy-on-premises-pu12.md) or for [Platform update 8 and 11](setup-deploy-on-premises-pu8-pu11.md) to properly fill out the fields in the templates:
     - ConfigTemplate.xml
     - ClusterConfig.json
 1. Access the project in LCS and update the LCS on-premises connector, as needed.